Having a Visa

 Whenever you’re considering enrolling in online coursework, consult with ISS to ensure that you’re properly maintaining status.

 Whether you’re moving down the hall from your current apartment or to another state, you always need to make sure that you’re properly reporting your address.
 This is essential for maintaining your visa status and regulations state that students are required to report any change in personal contact information within 10 days of the occurrence.
+Please see FAQ #2 if you've just arrived in the US.

 As an enrolled student you are expected to promptly update your contact information using the Student Information System (SIS).
 Instructions about how to do this can be found on the Registrar’s website.
 The information that you update with the Registrar is provided to ISS through an electronic interface and then ISS passes this information along to SEVIS.